LEARN FROM OVER 250 INDUSTRY EXPERTS

 Simply click on the link and you’ll become an audience member in the track.
 (If it does not open first time, please remember that you need to be logged into your personal Zoom account!)

 These links will also be visible in the Program tab of the MeetToMatch platform during the week of the event, which is where you’ll also plan your meetings.
-You will receive an email invitation to the MeetToMatch platform a couple of weeks ahead of the conference.
+If you are registered, you will receive an email invitation to the MeetToMatch platform when it goes live.

 You need to be a registered Zoom user in order to see the content.
-This is a security measure.
+A Zoom registration is free, you do not need a pro account with Zoom.
+This is nothing to do with our ticketing system, but entirely a Zoom security measure.

 If you click a link to one of the talks or panels and get a message saying that the meeting is for authorised attendees only (and you are presented with the need for a password) please don’t panic.